 - RC estimates that approximately 500 students will qualify and benefit from the CARES Act funds.

 - RC created an online application for students to use to apply for funds.
-In May 2020, RC emailed the web link to all students enrolled in Spring 2020 courses.
-In August 2020, RC emailed the web link to all students enrolled in Summer 2020 courses.
-RC created an online application for students to use to apply for funds.
+RC emailed the web link to all students enrolled in Spring 2020 courses except those enrolled in dual credit programs.
+In August 2020, the application was opened for students enrolled in Summer 2020 courses.
 The application was based on the agreement with the CARES Act Certification to only use funds for expenses related to the COVID-19 disruption of campus operations.
 The types of student expenses that will be reimbursed through the CARES Act funds include food, housing, course materials for moving to online instruction, technology, health care, and childcare.
 Initial grant amounts range from $600 to $1,200 per student depending on the student’s enrollment status.

-Students considered Title IV eligible and who were enrolled as of March 13, 2020 and completed the spring 2020 semester are eligible.
+Students considered Title IV eligible who were enrolled and completed the spring 2020 semester or who enrolled and completed the summer 2020 semester are eligible.

 September 30, 2020 – CARES Act Quarterly Budget and Expenditure Reporting – Institutional Portion